Vacheprime/ConnectedSmarties/README.md

 ## Nov 4, 2025
 #### Danat:
 - SDK
 - email (receipt and QR for customer)
+- payment simulation
 #### Ishi:
 - I18LN (bilingual) -> THIS IS A BONUS FEATURE
 - UI
 - design for the self-checkout
+- (fix ui for humidity)
 #### Florence
 - product management system
     - tracking product inventory